-The pace of leasing under the status quo scenario is based on historic numbers of tracts offered for sale in the Central and Western Gulf of Mexico, as reported in MMS (2009a).
+The pace of leasing under the status quo scenario is based on historic numbers of tracts offered for sale in the Central and Western Gulf of Mexico, as reported in BOEMRE (2009a).
 With the advent of Areawide leasing in 1983, the number of tracts offered for sale in the GOM increased dramatically.
 For example, in the five years prior to the transition to Areawide leasing, an average of about 336 tracts were offered for sale each year in the Central and Western Gulf of Mexico.
-The data also show the number of tracts offered for sale has decreased from about 13 thousand tracts in 1983.
+The data also show the number of tracts offered each year under Areawide leasing has been declining since 1983.
 The number of tracts offered for sale has decreased from about 13 thousand tracts in 1983 to slightly less than 9 thousand in 2008.
 We ran a logarithmic regression of the number of tracts offered in the Central and Western Gulf of Mexico on a time trend, and found an average historic rate of decline of about 1.56% per year from 1983 through 2008.
-We adopt this estimated rate of decline in number of tracts offered for sale for sale for all of our scenarios.
+We adopt this estimated rate of decline in number of tracts offered for sale for all of our scenarios.